Blue Oyster Mushroom Benefits, Recipes & Spawn for Sale

 Blue oyster mushroom benefits: Why people love to eat this mushroom

 For starters, some studies have shown that oyster mushrooms lower cholesterol in rats significantly and may do the same in humans.
 Blue oyster mushroom benefits also include a plethora of valuable constituents, like proteins, amino acids, antioxidants, vitamins and minerals.
 They are rich in vitamin B and vitamin D. Iron and potassium are also present in these mushrooms.
 Blue oyster calories: It is said that a cup (86 g) of sliced blue oyster mushrooms has 37 calories.

 Another test-tube study showed that oyster mushrooms helped reduce the secretion of inflammation markers throughout the body.
 Two additional studies looked at blue oyster mushroom benefits.
-One study conducted by the Methodist Research Institute’s Cancer Research Lab found oyster mushrooms inhibiting the growth and spreading of breast and colon cancer cells.
-A study entitled Anti-Cancer Effects of Protein Extracts from Calvatia lilacina, Pleurotus ostreatus and Volvariella volvacea concluded that blue oysters can “be considered as a source of potential cancer therapeutic agents.”
+One of the study conducted by the Methodist Research Institute’s Cancer Research Lab looked at oyster mushrooms and cancer, just as the study entitled Anti-Cancer Effects of Protein Extracts from Calvatia lilacina, Pleurotus ostreatus and Volvariella volvacea did.
+I'd recommend taking a look at these studies.
+These a link below.

 Blue oyster mushroom benefits include the fact that you can grow them easily with our spawn